Tips for intergenerational wealth transfer on the farm

 Communicate, communicate, communicate

 Both Hamans and Vella stress the importance of communication as a foundation for farm succession and wealth transfer planning.
-The process requires clear communication of your plans and desires with the professionals, but also within the family.
+The process requires clear communication of your plans and desires with both your professionals and your family.

-Not all lawyers or accountants want to navigate family discussions, so it may be another kind of advisor whose sole purpose is to facilitate discussion and get a written plan on paper for how you exit your business.
+“It’s easy to assume a child or somebody else wants the business, but that may not be what they really want,” says Vella.
+“So it’s important to have those conversations.”
+Because every family has a unique dynamic and this could be a challenging conversation, Vella suggests having somebody facilitate it.
+Not all lawyers or accountants want to navigate family discussions, so it may be another kind of advisor whose sole purpose is to facilitate the discussion and develop a written plan for how you want to exit your business.

-“What I like is it gives a lot of stories that farm business owners will resonate with and can relate to maybe their situation,” adds Vella.
-“It can start their mind thinking about what makes sense for their family.”
+Vella likes that the guide shares stories that will resonate with farm business owners.“Farmers can relate the case studies to their own situation,” she says.
+“It can help them start thinking about what makes sense for their family.”

-It’s time to make a plan, grab your ATB Farm Succession Guide or speak to an ATB expert.
+It’s time to make a plan.
+Download your ATB Farm Transition Planning Guide or speak to an ATB ag expert.

 You might be interested in